petemoore/go-book/first.rst

     x = x + 3 //now, we assign to x its value plus 3
     //so now, x == 8

-Assignation is the act of *storing* values inside variables.
+Assignment is the act of *storing* values inside variables.
 In the previous snippet, we assigned the value ``5`` to the variable whose identifier is ``x`` (we say simply the variable ``x``) and just after, we assigned to the variable ``x`` its own value (``5`` is what we assigned to it in the previous